tigerfarm/owlcc/README.md

 README.md : this file

 Heroku Hosting Service configurations
-- [app.json](app.json) : Heroku deployment file to describe the application.
+- [app.json](app.json) : Heroku deployment file to describe the application when it is being deployed.
 - [composer.json](composer.json) : Heroku deployment file which sets the programming language used.

 ## Setup Steps to Run on your Local Host.